netzeroasap/TCRE_Assessment/README.md

 ## Usage

-Example scripts and Jupyter notebooks will be available in the `examples/` directory.
+Example scripts and Jupyter notebooks are available in the `notebooks/` directory.
-For right now use analysis.ipynb
+- TCRE_from_DAMIP: uses CMIP6 simulations from the Detection and Attribution Model Intercomparison Project (DAMIP) to calculate the historical warming attributable to CO2.
+TCRE is calculated from CO2 emissions.
+- TCRE_from_process: uses process-based simulations, CMIP earth system models, and observed emergent constraints to calculate process-informed posteriors for the CO2 fertilization effect and the climate effect (CURRENTLY LAND ONLY).

 ```
 jupyter lab notebooks/analysis.ipynb